AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-code-analysis.md

 * Metric A: Average lifetime revenue
 * Time period: All time
 * Interval: None
-* Group by: Customer\'s first order\'s coupon
+* Group by: Customer's first order's coupon
 * Chart Type: Column
 * NOTE: If you have a large number of coupon codes, as many of our clients do, you will want to apply a Top/Bottom such as Top 10 sorted by Avg lifetime revenue

 * **Repeat order probablility: Coupon acquisitions**
   * Metric: Number of orders
   * Filter:
-  * Customer\'s first order included a coupon (Coupon/No Coupon) = Coupon
+  * Customer's first order included a coupon (Coupon/No Coupon) = Coupon ^
-  ^

   * Metric: Number of orders
   * Filter:
-  * Customer\'s first order included a coupon (Coupon/No Coupon) = Coupon
+  * Customer's first order included a coupon (Coupon/No Coupon) = Coupon
-  * Is customer\'s last order? = No
+  * Is customer's last order? = No
   ^

   * Formula: B/A
   * Format: Percentage %
   ^

-  * Select statistically significant number from \"Customer\'s by lifetime orders\" chart.
+  * Select statistically significant number from "Customer's by lifetime orders" chart.
 When looking at the chart, as a good rule we typically look for order numbers with 30 or more customers in the bucket.
 Depending on your data set, this may be a large number so feel free to add 1-10.

 * Metric A: Number of orders
 * Metric B: Number of non last orders
 * Formula: Repeat order probability
 * Time period: All time
 * Interval: None
-* Group by: Customer\'s order number
+* Group by: Customer's order number
 * Chart Type: Bar chart

 * **Repeat order probablility: Non-coupon acquisitions**
   * Metric: Number of orders
   * Filter:
-  * Customer\'s first order included a coupon (Coupon/No Coupon) = No Coupon
+  * Customer's first order included a coupon (Coupon/No Coupon) = No Coupon ^
-  ^

   * Metric: Number of orders
   * Filter:
-  * Customer\'s first order included a coupon (Coupon/No Coupon) = No Coupon
+  * Customer's first order included a coupon (Coupon/No Coupon) = No Coupon
-  * Is customer\'s last order? = No
+  * Is customer's last order? = No
   ^

   * Formula: B/A
   * Format: Percentage %
   ^

-  * Select statistically significant number from \"Customer\'s by lifetime orders\" chart or 1-5
+  * Select statistically significant number from "Customer's by lifetime orders" chart or 1-5

 * Metric A: Number of orders
 * Metric B: Number of non last orders
 * Formula: Repeat order probability
 * Time period: All time
 * Interval: None
-* Group by: Customer\'s order number
+* Group by: Customer's order number
 * Chart Type: Bar chart

-* **Coupon-acquired customers\' coupon usage rate (repeat orders)**
+* **Coupon-acquired customers' coupon usage rate (repeat orders)**
   * Metric: New customers
   * Filter:
   * Coupon acquisition customer or Non coupon acquisition customer = Coupon acquisition